Hispanics and Latinos in Texas

 Hispanic and Latino Texans are residents of the state of Texas who are of Hispanic or Latino ancestry.
-As of the 2020 U.S. Census, Hispanics and Latinos of any race were 39.3% of the state's population.
+As of the 2020 U.S. census, Hispanics and Latinos of any race were 39.3% of the state's population.
 Moreover, the U.S Census shows that the 2010 estimated Hispanic population in Texas was 9.7 million and increased to 11.4 million in 2020 with a 2,064,657 population jump from the 2010 Latino population estimate.

+In 2022, Hispanics and Latinos of any race overtook the non-Hispanic white population as the state's largest demographic.

 History

 Origins

 The first European to see Texas was Alonso Álvarez de Pineda, who led an expedition for the governor of Jamaica, Francisco de Garay, in 1520.
 While searching for a passage between the Gulf of Mexico and Asia, Álvarez de Pineda created the first map of the northern Gulf Coast.
 This map is the earliest recorded document of Texas history.
 Moreover, the area of present-day Texas was claimed by Spain at this time.

 Years later on June 1527, an expedition led by Pánfilo de Narváez and Álvar Núñez Cabeza de Vaca with the purpose of reaching Florida in order to build a city, resulted in a failed mission due to harsh weather and disease.
 Instead, the Spanish explorers were left shipwrecked off the coast of Texas where the Spanish lived for around six years.
 After the years spent living in Texas among Indigenous civilization, Narvaez and Cabeza de Baca along with some of their men, found their way back to Mexico City in 1536 and told stories about the extravagancies witnessed in the north.
 Learning about this, the Spanish set out due north in 1539 with the purpose of discovering riches in places yet to be explored.
 One of the primary motives for the excursions was for the discovery of gold.